JoseC07/ts-cpp-ds-algos/README.md

 - **Resource Sharing**: Know a great resource that complements a problem?
 Feel free to share!

 ## Note
 This project is for educational purposes and reflects my journey in coding practice.
-Contributions in the form of code are not required, but your engagement and feedback are much appreciated.
+Contributions are not required, but your engagement and feedback are much appreciated.

+` Disclaimer: This readme.md was created using chatgpt-4, my goal is to use AI as resource not for coding solutions. `

 ## License